Best Dog Strollers 2026: Top Picks for Senior, Injured, and Small Dogs

 Our Top Picks

-Best Overall: Pet Gear No-Zip Expedition ($120–$160)
+Best Overall: Pet Gear No-Zip AT3 ($248.76)

-The Pet Gear No-Zip Expedition is the most popular dog stroller for a reason: the zipperless entry system lets dogs walk in and out on their own without being lifted, which is a game-changer for dogs with mobility issues.
+The Pet Gear No-Zip AT3 is the most popular dog stroller for a reason: the zipperless entry system lets dogs walk in and out on their own without being lifted, which is a game-changer for dogs with mobility issues.
 The push-button entry opens the front door wide, accommodating even stiff seniors with limited hip flexion.

 The frame supports dogs up to 70 lbs, the cabin is ventilated with mesh panels on three sides, and the one-hand fold mechanism is genuinely easy.
 The foam-filled tires handle sidewalks, gravel paths, and light trails without issue.